 with a growing digital practice.

 Rhiannon is evolving a reputation for internet-situated work and innovative uses of digital mediums.
-She was awarded the inaugural commission for a web-based performance from The Space in 2015, regularly presents on audience-focussed design and integrated access, and will lead a Jerwood-funded training and commissioning process for interactive works using handheld technology in 2019.
+She was awarded the inaugural commission for a web-based performance from The Space in 2015, regularly presents on audience-focussed design and integrated access, and for Coney led a Jerwood-funded training and commissioning process for interactive works using handheld technology in 2019.

 Advocacy, mentoring and training

 As well as mentoring artists through creative processes, Rhiannon also privately supports individuals and organisations to look carefully at the way in which they work with others, helping the industry to become more sustainable by addressing access and inclusion issues, and exploitative working practices in the sector.